JeffCoster/merge/ex2a.md

 | .dataSrcJpath = sub2s | jsonPath, relative to parent (level 1) node, to the child array of level 2 nodes  |
 | .templateClassList = level2 template | class list of the level 2 html section template |
 | .srcIdPath = id | id is jpath to level 2 id, for use as the unique (level 2) node ID |
-| .mtCollectionFunctSel = lastLeafNode| registered name of custom function to invoke if the source array is empty, in this example meaning last leaf node of branch was reached
+| .mtCollectionFunctSel = lastLeafNode| registered name of custom function to invoke if the source array is empty, in this example meaning the last leaf node of the branch was reached

 | collections[0].instanceFill.collections[0].instanceFill.elementFills[0] | element fills required for level 2 nodes|
 | :------- | :--- |